Credit Freeze vs. Fraud Alert vs. Credit Monitoring: What’s the Difference?

 2. Report the identity theft to the Federal Trade Commission (FTC).
 You can visit identitytheft.gov to report the theft and get a recovery plan, including an identity theft report that you can use to verify the theft with the credit bureaus.

 3. Get in touch with any company where you have existing accounts.
-This can include banks, lenders, credit card companies, and insurance agencies to alert them to the possibility of fraud.
+This can include banks, lenders, credit card issuers, and insurance agencies to alert them to the possibility of fraud.
 You should change passwords or personal identification numbers (PINs) if your bank account or other information has been part of a security breach and work to remove fraudulent credit card activity.

 5. File a police report.
 Even if you don’t know who stole your information, the credit bureaus will need the police report to investigate any fraudulent activity that your report.